 Introduction

 In any dynamic virtualized environment, workloads fluctuate.
 Some virtual machines (VMs) might become resource-intensive, while others remain idle.
 This can lead to imbalances across the physical hypervisor hosts within a cluster – some hosts become overloaded, causing performance degradation for their VMs, while other hosts sit underutilized.
-Platform9 Private Cloud Director (PCD) addresses this challenge with its integrated Dynamic Resource Rebalancing (DRR) feature.
+Platform9 Private Cloud Director addresses this challenge with its integrated Dynamic Resource Rebalancing (DRR) feature.

 What is Platform9 DRR?